ternaris/marv-robotics/tutorial/setup-basic-site.rst

   INFO marv.collection.bags added <Dataset qmflhjcp6j3hsq7e56xzktf3yq 2011-01-24-06-18-27>
   INFO marv.collection.bags added <Dataset vmgpndaq6frctewzwyqsrukg2y 2011-01-25-06-29-26>

 The *dataset ids*, or short *set ids*, are generated randomly -- you will see different ones.
 If not, watch out for the Heart of Gold.
 Now, reload the browser.
 The listing should contain the two datasets.
-Visiting a detail view, there is no information yet, but it's already possible to comment and tag the datasets.
+Visiting a detail view, there is no information yet, but after logging in it's already possible to comment and tag the datasets.

 Add and run basic nodes